-Air flow (Unidirectional vs. Non-unidirectional) will have an effect on the minimum locations and minimum samples required.
-In general, the Non-unidirectional option requires more of both locations and samples.
+Air flow (Unidirectional vs. Non-unidirectional) will influence the minimum locations and minimum samples required.
+In general, the non-unidirectional option requires more of both locations and samples.

 For the Fed Std ft3 report, the classification for a particle size is based on its samples taken from all locations in the cleanroom.
 Each particle size is given one of the following results: